-Simply translated, the name Barbu D’Uccle means: ‘bearded’ from the area around Uccle in Belgium.
+Translated, the name Barbu D’Uccle means: ‘bearded’ from the area around Uccle in Belgium.

-The breed was first shown in 1905 and quickly became a very popular little bird, crossing the ocean to England and the US quite rapidly after its’ introduction.
+The breed was first shown in 1905 and quickly became a very popular little bird, crossing the ocean to England and the US rapidly after its’ introduction.

-It is thought that he crossed the Barbu D’Anvers (Bearded from Anvers) with the Dutch Sabelpoot (vulture hocks), whether or not there is any other genetic material is unknown.
+It is thought that he crossed the Barbu D’Anvers (Bearded from Anvers) with the Dutch Sabelpoot (vulture hocks).
+Whether or not there is any other genetic material is unknown.

 Interestingly, there seems to have been an ancient ancestor bird a couple of centuries before;

-Ulisse Aldrovandi, an Italian naturalist, mentions a similar bird in color and size in his book ‘Ornithologica’ back in the 1600s’.
+Ulisse Aldrovandi, an Italian naturalist, mentions a similar bird in color and size in his book ‘Ornithological’ back in the 1600s’.

 Perhaps these ancient landrace birds are where Mr. Van Gelder got his chicken idea in the first place.

-Appearance of Belgian D’Uccles
+The Appearance of Belgian D’Uccles

-Starting at the head, the D’Uccle has a single comb and red/orange eyes.
+The D’Uccle has a single comb and red/orange eyes starting at the head.
 Each bird should have a muff and beard which extend around the head, giving the appearance of an ‘owl head’.

-Their legs are set well apart and are short, strong and feathered.
-There are four toes with the outer toes being feathered.
+Their legs are set well apart and are short, intense, and feathered.
+There are four toes, with the outer toes being feathered.